Just 2 to 3 milligrams of fentanyl can cause respiratory depression, cardiac arrest and even death

 Cases of accidental overdose in police officers and paramedics have been reported across the nation.

-, a police officer in East Liverpool, Ohio, helped with a drug bust and brushed fentanyl powder off his uniform after returning to the station.
+One night in mid-May, a police officer in East Liverpool, Ohio, helped with a drug bust and brushed fentanyl powder off his uniform after returning to the station.
 The officer, Chris Green, then started to feel his body shutting down.

 Green was given naloxone and taken to the hospital, where he fully recovered.